-This test is like the FPG in that is checks blood sugar levels in their current state at the time of testing.
+This test is like the FPG in that it checks blood sugar levels in their current state at the time of testing.
 However, fasting isn’t necessary for this test.

 Sadly, there is no cure for diabetes.
-Treatment options vary depending on the type, the individual’s specific needs, blood sugar, and health effects that are arising from the symptoms.
+Treatment options vary depending on the type, the individual’s specific needs, blood sugar, and health effects arising from the symptoms.

 The main focus of treating type 2 diabetes in seniors is adjusting lifestyle routines and eating habits.
 These two things are the main ways to manage healthy blood sugar levels.

 Besides those, there are medical routes that can assist with regulation, such as: